SUPER ELMARIT R 15mm

 This lens is smaller and lighter than the Super-Elmar R 15mm, so it fits comfortably on a small mirrorless camera.

-I removed the DMR from the R8 and replaced the back of the camera with one for regular film, and changed the focusing screen from the DMR to the Microprism Screen 14343 for film, but it was not suitable for composing a 15mm wide-angle lens, so I purchased and am using the Grid Screen 14346.
+I removed the DMR from the R8 and replaced the back of the camera with a regular film one, and changed the focusing screen from the DMR to the film microprism screen 14343, but it was not suitable for composing a 15mm wide-angle lens, so I purchased and am using the grid screen 14346.
 The R8 and R9 focusing screens were quite common in the 2010s, but have disappeared from the market since the 2020s.
 I found 14346 on Google, so I bought it without hesitation, even though it was quite expensive.

-This lens was designed by Schneider, not Leica, while the Super-Elmar 15mm, which has the same focal length, was designed by Carl Zeiss.
-There is no documentation available on which company manufactured it.
+The Super-Elmarit-R 15mm was designed by Schneider, not Leica, while the Super-Elmar-R 15mm was designed by Carl Zeiss.
+There is no documentation on who manufactured them.

 - Difference in focal length: Super-Elmarit is 15.6mm, Super-Elmar is 15.4mm